Featured Articles: [SPECIAL RELEASE] ENGINEERED GARMENTS WORKADAY MILITARY GRAFFITI

 Graffiti as Heritage: The Engineered Garments Workaday x Manabu Gaku Inada Capsule.

-In October 2021, preceding the military graffiti textiles of the Engineered Garments SS24 collection, EG Workaday launched an exclusive graffiti-print capsule at Nepenthes New York.
+In October 2021 — preceding the military graffiti textiles of the Engineered Garments SS24 collection — EG Workaday launched an exclusive graffiti-print capsule at Nepenthes New York.
+The collaboration with Brooklyn-based artist Manabu Gaku Inada reinterprets graffiti — a cultural foundation rooted in over a century of street art — as a sophisticated expression of contemporary New York life.

-Inada’s artwork is a meticulous reconstruction of memory and theory.
-His visual language draws from a vast temporal landscape (1760–1973): childhood "Warbird" model decals, vintage victory markings, American industrial manuals, Bruno Munari’s pictograms, and Johannes Itten’s color theories.
+Inada's work is a meticulous reconstruction of memory and theory.
+His visual language moves across a vast temporal landscape, drawing from sources spanning 1760 to 1973: childhood "Warbird" model decals, vintage victory markings, American industrial manuals, Bruno Munari's pictograms, and Johannes Itten's color theories — layered into a single, dense visual field.

 Brand: Nepenthes New York, Engineered Garments Workaday